 - Understanding Financial Abuse - This project involves people with lived experience of domestic financial abuse sharing their insights in a safe, ethical and de-identified way to help improve our understanding of, and responses to, financial abuse.

-- Network of Workplaces and EAPs - This initiative involves workplaces and employee assistance programs (EAPs) committed to improving their awareness of, and responses to, domestic and family violence.
+- Workplace responses - This initiative involves workplaces and employee assistance programs (EAPs) committed to improving their awareness of, and responses to, domestic and family violence.

 - Concepts of Safety – The Concepts of Safety Project arose from the critical question we found ourselves asking: how can we increase safety for people experiencing Domestic and Family Violence?
 This project has required us to review and to more clearly define what we mean by the concepts of; Domestic and Family Violence; Wellbeing; Safety; and Dignity, and to do this within the broader social context within which violence is occurring.